-You could even raise the stakes by introducing a ‘swear jar’ system, where every time a team member speaks the English version instead they have a dollar added next to their name.
-At the end of the day, the person or people with the highest amount could be put on kitchen-cleaning duty tomorrow!
+You could even raise the stakes by introducing a ‘swear jar’ system, where every time a team member speaks the English version instead, they have a dollar added next to their name.
+At the end of the day, the person or people with the highest amount earn a suitably light-hearted punishment!

-To keep up interest throughout the day, you could use a ticker to update everyone on the current worst offenders.
+To keep up interest throughout the day, you could use a Desktop Ticker to update everyone on the current worst offenders.

 Dos: Get decorating!